-Southern Star owns and operates approximately 5,800 miles of high-strength steel natural gas pipelines in Colorado, Kansas, Missouri, Nebraska, Oklahoma, Texas, and Wyoming, including eight underground natural gas storage fields located in Kansas and Oklahoma.
+Southern Star owns and operates approximately 5,800 miles (30,624,000 feet) of highstrength steel natural gas pipelines in Colorado, Kansas, Missouri, Nebraska, Oklahoma, Texas, and Wyoming; including eight underground natural gas storage fields located in Kansas and Oklahoma.

 Underground storage facilities connect to the pipeline system and safely store natural gas.
 The ability to store gas helps to ensure we have an adequate and reliable supply of natural gas for our customers during times of high demand, such as cold winter days.
 You may be aware that much of our pipeline system and storage facilities are buried underground, but other facilities related to our business are above ground (e.g. compressor stations, meter stations, valves, etc.).